 If a child plays sports or participates in other athletic activities, it is important to ask the orthodontist about any special instructions.
 For playing contact sports with braces, a mouth guard is recommended for protection.
 If any injury to the face or head occurs, it is important to immediately check the mouth and any appliances, such as braces.
 If the braces are damaged or teeth become loosened to do an athletic injury, contact the orthodontist’s office immediately.
-For any discomfort do to an athletic injury to the mouth, in the meantime, treat with aspirin or whatever the child typically takes for normal soreness.
+For any discomfort due to an athletic injury to the mouth, in the meantime, treat with aspirin or whatever the child typically takes for normal soreness.

 Feeling Self Conscious About Braces

 Kids should not feel self-conscious about having braces, and even if they are, encourage them to smile!
 Braces are extremely common and a normal part of growing up, so there is no reason to be embarrassed of them.
 Learning to love his or her braces will help a child’s time spent in orthodontic treatment feel faster and less like a big deal.
 A few short years undergoing orthodontic treatment is more than worth a lifetime with a beautiful and healthy smile!

 Whitening products, including whitening toothpaste and mouthwash, should not be used until after braces are removed.
 After braces come off, some discoloration of the teeth will likely be present, so this is a good time for a child to use whitening strips.